Jump right in and go straight to the best Lego sets with the links below:

 Best Lego set overall

-There's something breathtaking about this kit.
-Photos don't do it justice; they can't capture how sprawling, intricate, and well-thought out Lego Rivendell is.
+What you need to know: There's something breathtaking about this kit.
+Photos don't do it justice; they can't capture how sprawling, intricate, and well-considered Lego Rivendell is.
 It uses every trick in the company's playbook, and there's a sense of fierce creativity powering it.

-Sure, it's an investment in terms of time and money (this monster took us 25 hours to finish).
+Design: Sure, Lego Rivendell is an investment in terms of time and money.
 But good lord, the outlay is worthwhile.
-Few other sets are as intricate as this, and it's riddled with secrets that range from tiny maps of Middle-earth to Bilbo's red book in his room.
+Few other sets are as intricate as this, and it's riddled with secrets that range from tiny maps of Middle-earth to Bilbo's red book.
 In fact, there are more than a few cubby-holes that serve as cute little dioramas; every time you look at it, there's something new to discover.

 - Read more: Lego Rivendell review